bath-bcss/Technical-Labs/docs/git.md

 1. Read through the first few chapters of Pro Git.
 2. Make a repository and add some files and commits.
-3. If you have any small projects, like a CV or coursework, try using git for it. **Warning:** if you aren't comfortable with Git do make periodic backups somewhere else, just so you don't lose your work.
+3. If you have any small projects, like a CV or coursework, try using Git for it. **Warning:** if you aren't comfortable with Git do make periodic backups somewhere else, just so you don't lose your work.
 4. Play [this game](https://learngitbranching.js.org/) intended to teach Git branching.